Postnatal Doula in Wandsworth, SW London

 Postnatal sessions usually last between 3-4 hours (I do take on shorter 1-2 hour sessions on a case by case basis) and I am there to help and support you in whatever way you need and I promise every day will be different.
 This is why I will always start with the question ‘how can I help or what do you need today’.

-“the washing pile has overflowed and I’ve ran out baby clothes” - again no problem I will do the washing
+the washing pile has overflowed and I’ve run out of baby clothes” - again no problem I will do the washing

-“I’m exhausted, I haven’t eaten in hours” - no problem let me cook you something nutritious make you a cup of team and lets have a chat
+“I’m exhausted, I haven’t eaten in hours” - no problem let me cook you something nutritious make you a cup of tea and let’s have a chat

-“I really want to go out for a coffee or walk but it always takes too long and then I need to feed the baby or do a nappy change - I feel like I’m trapped at home” - I can certainly help and will support with actually leaving the house or if you want to feed / change your baby when your out.
+“I really want to go out for a coffee or walk but it always takes too long and then I need to feed the baby or do a nappy change - I feel like I’m trapped at home” - I can certainly help and will support with actually leaving the house or if you want to feed / change your baby when you’re out

 How I can help you in: